-Biography: Dr Oberst works as Senior Lecturer at the newly founded Centre for Audio, Acoustics and Vibration (CAAV).
-In 2017 he received the highly prestigeous Junior Research Prize awarded by the European Association of Structural Dynamics (EASD) in the category "Development of Methodologies for Structural Dynamics".
-This prize follows the JSPS Award (2016) nominated by the Australian Academy of Science and an Australia Award/Endeavour Postdoctoral Research Fellowship (Australian Government, 2015) to visit the Imperial College London/Rolls-Royce Vibration University Technology Centre for 6 month.
-He worked as Chief Investigator on a prestigious DFG Priority Program (SPP1897) in Applied Mechanics and Theoretical Mechanics at the Technical University Munich in 2016 and as Research Associate and Space Engineer (Mechanical) at the UNSW Canberra (2011-2016).
-Dr Oberst received his PhD in Mechanical Engineering from the University of New South Wales in Dec 2011 on his research on friction-induced instabilities in automotive brake systems (“Analysis of disc brake squeal”, supervisor: Prof Joseph C.S.
-Lai).
+Dr Oberst works as Senior Lecturer at the newly founded Centre for Audio, Acoustics and Vibration (CAAV).
+In 2017 he received the highly prestigious Junior Research Prize awarded by the European Association of Structural Dynamics (EASD) in the category "Development of Methodologies for Structural Dynamics".
+This prize follows the JSPS Award (2016) nominated by the Australian Academy of Science and an Australia Award/Endeavour Postdoctoral Research Fellowship (Australian Government, 2015) to visit the Imperial College London/Rolls-Royce Vibration University Technology Centre for 6 months.
+He worked as Chief Investigator on a prestigious DFG Priority Program (SPP1897) in Applied and Theoretical Mechanics at the Technical University Munich in 2016 and as Research Associate and Space Engineer (Mechanical) at the UNSW Canberra (2011-2016).
+Dr Oberst received his PhD in Mechanical Engineering from the University of New South Wales in Dec 2011 on his research on friction-induced instabilities in automotive brake systems.

-2016 JSPS Fellowship /Australian Academy of Science (revoked Fellowship to take a permant position as Senior Lecturer)
+- 2016 JSPS Fellowship /Australian Academy of Science (revoked Fellowship to take a permanent position as Senior Lecturer)

 Current Research: Dr Oberst's research focuses on studying ‘Complex Dynamics’ using acoustic and vibration signals.
 In detail this research includes